allygator/dietician/README.md

 Display User defined blocks (#2C698D), Exercise Blocks (#E3F6F5), Food Blocks (#BAE8E8)

+Blocks will be selectable and display the requisite information to that block

 ## Other Functionality

 ### Schedule generator

 Get user schedule, send recommended exercise/food schedule to database

+### Header

+Navigation to get to profile and Calendar pages